Union (American Civil War): Recruiting volunteers

 The new recruits spent their time drilling in company and regiment formations.
 The combat in the first year, though strategically important, involved relatively small forces and few casualties.
 Sickness was a much more serious cause of hospitalization or death.

 In the first few months, men wore low quality uniforms made of "shoddy" material, but by fall, sturdy wool uniforms—in blue—were standard.
 The nation's factories were converted to produce the rifles, cannons, wagons, tents, telegraph sets, and the myriad of other special items the army needed.

-While business had been slow or depressed in spring 1861, because of war fears and Southern boycotts, by fall business was hiring again, offering young men jobs that were an alternative way to help win the war.
+While business had been slow or depressed in spring 1861, because of war fears and Confederate boycotts, by fall business was hiring again, offering young men jobs that were an alternative way to help win the war.
 Nonpartisanship was the rule in the first year, but by summer 1862, many Democrats had stopped supporting the war effort, and volunteering fell off sharply in their strongholds.

 The calls for more and more soldiers continued, so states and localities responded by offering cash bonuses.
 By 1863, a draft law was in effect, but few men actually were drafted and served, since the law was designed to get them to volunteer or hire a substitute.
 Others hid away or left the country.
-With the Emancipation Proclamation taking effect in January 1863, localities could meet their draft quota by sponsoring regiments of ex-slaves organized in the South.
+With the Emancipation Proclamation taking effect in January 1863, localities could meet their draft quota by sponsoring regiments of ex-slaves organized in the Confederacy.

 Michigan was especially eager to send thousands of volunteers.
 A study of the cities of Grand Rapids and Niles shows an overwhelming surge of nationalism in 1861, whipping up enthusiasm for the war in all segments of society, and all political, religious, ethnic, and occupational groups.
 However, by 1862 the casualties were mounting, and the war was increasingly focused on freeing the slaves in addition to preserving the Union.
 Copperhead Democrats called the war a failure, and it became an increasingly partisan Republican effort.
 Michigan voters remained evenly split between the parties in the presidential election of 1864.

 Motivations of soldiers

-Perman (2010) says historians are of two minds on why millions of men seemed so eager to fight, suffer, and die over four years:
+Michael Perman (2010) says historians are of two minds on why millions of men seemed so eager to fight, suffer, and die over four years: